W-Sho-Sugihara/RB139/study_questions.md

 12, Why is it important to know that methods and blocks can return closures?

-13, What are the benifits of explicit block?
+13, What are the benifits of explicit blocks?

 14, Describe the arity differences of blocks, procs, methods and lambdas.